MTG/dunya/README.md

 Database
 --------

 Copy the file `dunya/local_settings.py.dist` to `dunya/local_settings.py` and edit it to point to your database.
-It does not matter if you use postgres, mysql, or sqlite.
+We currently use postgres for its unaccent support.

+Create the database:

+    createdb dunya

+and also create the unaccent extension:

+    echo 'create extension unaccent;' | psql dunya

 To add tables to the database run